Back-to-School Essentials for Preschoolers

 Archer Grass-Fed Beef Sticks: Another grass-fed beef stick that we love!
 The miniature size is great for toddlers (you can cut up the beef stick into half circles and supervise!)

 Dino Bars: These bars are gluten-free and vegan with no added sugar.
-They are wrapped in a paper-like texture that’s made of potato starch and olive oil to keep all the soft ingredients together.
 These organic bars are great for toddlers!

 Gimme Seaweed Snacks: These are a guilty pleasure of mine!
 Made with avocado oil, these seaweed snacks melt in the mouth!
 Offer to baby once they can chew, and this may be the snack that helps get your little one to eat things that are green!

-Skout Bar - Fruit Variety Pack: These are a staple in pretty much every EPS team member’s home.
-Only 7 ingredients or less, gluten free, vegan, and sweetened with dates, these organic bars are soft, yummy and packed with nutrients.
+Skout Bar - Fruit Variety Pack: Only 7 ingredients or less, gluten free, vegan, and sweetened with dates, these organic bars are soft, yummy and packed with nutrients.
+They are a great balanced snack for back-to-school!

 Bare Baked Apples: A wholesome snack with one ingredient?
 Yes, please!
-Jenna’s 3-year old loves these.
-Alicia’s boys do, too!
+One of our favorite healthy snacks!
 They’re really crunchy and sweet.

 Solely Organic Fruit Gummies: These gummies have just two ingredients and are so delicious!
 No added sugar.
 Pop them in the fridge for a nice cool snack.